AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/Read and write data by using Holo Client.md

     -   Sample code

         ```
         // Set the parameters.
 Specify the JDBC URL in the format of jdbc:postgresql://host:port/db.
-Replace host:port with an endpoint of the destination Hologres instance and db with the name of the destination Hologres database.
         HoloConfig config = new HoloConfig();
         config.setJdbcUrl(url);
         config.setUsername(username);